Phystro/LidarScanner/README.md

 ## Convert Data from Cylindrical coordinates $(\theta, r, z)$ to Rectangular coordinates $(x, y, z)$

-The file `DataCyRec.py` reads the csv data file and converts the cylindrical coordinates into rectangular coordinates, saving them in output file `Rec_LidarScanCSVData.csv`
+The file `DataCyRec.py` reads the csv data file and converts the cylindrical coordinates into rectangular coordinates, saving them in output file `LidarScanCSVData.Rec.csv`

 ### How to run it